Motley Fool Everlasting Portfolio Review

 If you are paying for access to Motley Fool Everlasting Portfolio, you are paying for access to Tom Gardner’s personal portfolio.
 You can get investment education from a variety of sources and you can get hot stock picks from cheaper services like Stock Advisor and Rule Breakers.

 The Everlasting Portfolio gives you an inside look at how these stock picks can comprise a real portfolio.
-As a member of the Motley Fool Stock Advisor and Everlasting Portfolio, I will let you know that it makes a major difference.
-Being able to see a real portfolio adds a new dimension to the investment advice.
+We’ve tried both Motley Fool Stock Advisor and Everlasting Portfolio, and being able to see a real portfolio makes a big difference.
+It adds a whole new dimension to the investment advice.

 The portfolio is set up as a sortable table that includes the following columns: